evancz/elm-format-on-save/README.md

 So when it runs "on save" it is specifically running _before_ the file is saved to disk.

 This is really important if you have some elaborate file watching system set up!
 Other plugins may format _after_ the file is saved to disk, triggering a second save, and thereby degrading the performance of your file watching system.
-Why compile a file if you are just about to change that file?